Dr. Johnson and Dr. Said Share Research at International Manual Therapy Meeting

 Manual/manipulative physical therapists are those, like Drs.
 Johnson and Said, who use a wide variety of hands-on techniques to mobilize and manipulate joints and soft tissue to decrease pain and increase function for their patients.

 *Dr. Said received an undergraduate and a masters degree in Engineering from Cooper Union and graduated from Columbia’s Doctoral Program in Physical Therapy in 2007.Posted on Nov 30, 2012 by Department Author

-In Blog, Doctors, Spine, Spine Center Blog Tags: , conference, Dr. Evan Johnson, Dr. Rami Said, IFOMPT, Johnson, joint mobilization, Manual therapy, Presentation, research, Said
+In Blog, Doctors, Spine, Spine Hospital Blog Tags: , conference, Dr. Evan Johnson, Dr. Rami Said, IFOMPT, Johnson, joint mobilization, Manual therapy, Presentation, research, Said